PriyavKaneria/CodeStats/README.md

 # CodeStats
 A quick project to calculate and analyze stats for all my github, gitlab, local projects

-Uses the [CodeTabs API](https://codetabs.com/count-loc/count-loc-online.html) to calculate the stats
+Clones the repositories, counts the lines of code, and calculates the stats.